 What can cause a long-term disability claim denial?

 There are many reasons why a long-term disability claim can be denied.
 Common reasons for claim denial include insufficient evidence, ineligibility, missing a deadline, and mistakes on the claim form.
-Your insurance claim may also be denied at anytime if the company suspects your condition has improved.
+Your insurance claim may also be denied at any time if the company suspects your condition has improved.

 It’s important to carefully review your denial letter to understand why your disability claim has been denied.
 Consult an experienced long-term disability lawyer for guidance on the best actions to take.